adcondev/my-learning-notes/RED2000/NOTES.md

 - I started the documentation for the ESCPOS bit image commands.
 They are used to print images and graphics.
 I will continue the implementation and testing tomorrow.
 - I assigned a name for the ESCPOS package: `POSTER`.
 It stands for `Postergeist`, due to the daemon nature of the package.
 Maybe later i will define the scope of the package and its features, since i want an all-in-one solution but not only for ESCPOS, also for ZPL and scale, any POS device that can be used.

+- I will continue with the bit image commands implementation.
+They are a bit complex, but i will try to finish them as soon as possible.
+- I worked on the bit image commands implementation.
+I finished the structure and added table-driven tests and integration ones.
+They are now part of the ESCPOS package.
+- I am learning about bash scripting.
+I want to create scripts to automate tasks and improve my workflow and other DevOps processes.

 ---

 ## 🎯 **Current Focus Areas**